Target Home Decorator - A Mobile App MVP

 I distilled this into a vision where a user could outfit an entire room from the Target app while on their bus ride to work.

-The challenge was to design a mobile app experience that would allow customers to shop only at Target for all their home goods needs, while also offering the ability to discover limited-edition collections by featured designers like Emily Henderson and Dwell Magazine.
+The challenge was to design a mobile app experience that would allow customers to shop at Target for all their home goods needs, while also offering the ability to discover limited-edition collections by featured designers like Emily Henderson and Dwell Magazine.

-We created a choose your own adventure shopping experience using a masonry layout, with pricing and product dimensions that are creatively woven into an immersive design.
+Create a choose your own adventure shopping experience using a masonry layout, with pricing and product dimensions that are creatively woven into an immersive design.

 Research - Persona - Ideate - Design - Test - Iterate - Test